 Martin Dunne, Director of the HSE National Ambulance Service said “This is a wonderful new initiative which showcases the work that the emergency and voluntary services across the state do in the delivery of public safety on a daily basis.
 This Summit will also give people the opportunity to meet in more of an informal way to allow services get to know, understand and share their experiences coupled with the education and showing of the innovative equipment available and used by these services whilst delivering lifesaving care.
 We look forward to a very positive two days and wish this initiative every success.”

 Firefighting and the fire and rescue service continue to face challenging times with climate change, environmental issues and technological advances.
 Mayo Fire & Rescue Service says, ‘enhanced collaboration is an essential ingredient to the successful outcome of any incident’.

-Senior Assistant Chief Fire Officer Tony Shevlin said “Mayo Fire & Rescue Service are delighted to be associated with the emergency services seminar and extend a warm welcome to all emergency & voluntary services.
+Acting Chief Fire Officer Tony Shevlin said “Mayo Fire & Rescue Service are delighted to be associated with the emergency services seminar and extend a warm welcome to all emergency & voluntary services.
 The seminar brings all sectors of the Principal Response and Voluntary Emergency Services together with the one and same goal, to network, learn and collaborate.
 As things change and evolve in today’s world, so too must the emergency services and we need to keep up-to-date and up-to-speed with new technologies, trends, equipment and vehicles in dealing with the various types of incidents we respond to.
 Enhanced collaboration is an essential ingredient to the successful outcome of any incident and the seminar will afford all participating an opportunity to learn more about what other services do and more importantly how we can all collaborate and work together if and when we are called to do so.”

 The ‘Blue Light Summit’ will cater for all services and provide an opportunity to Network, Learn and Collaborate.